The Science Behind Decluttering

 Sometimes we need to address internal issues around “why” we have clutter before we can tackle it for good.
 Are you emotionally attached to things?
 Do you buy things to feel safe or happy?
 Try to determine why you have been unable to address clutter for good.

-Small successes of decluttering will strengthen your organization skills and build your confidence and self-efficacy (seeing yourself as competent).
-Spend 5-10 minutes a day addressing clutter.
+Small successes of decluttering will strengthen your organization skills and build your confidence and self-efficacy.
+Spend five to 10 minutes a day addressing clutter.

 A trusted friend/family member or professional can help.